The Law Offices Of Christelle G. Clement 917-805-1158

 The foregoing result may be avoided through the use of a tax-sensitive marital settlement agreement and an irrevocable life insurance trust.
 The ex-husband may still be required to maintain a $1 million life insurance policy with his ex-wife as beneficiary, but the life insurance policy would be owned by the trustee of the irrevocable life insurance trust.
 The ex-husband may transfer money to the trust for the payment of the premiums.
 Since the payments are required pursuant to a court order, the payments are not considered taxable gifts.
 Since the irrevocable life insurance trust, not the ex-husband, is the owner of the policy, the $1 million life insurance policy will not be included in the ex-husband’s estate for the purpose of calculating the estate tax owed.

 If a person murders a relative, is he/she entitled to receive any of the victim’s property?
-In most cases, the answer would be “no.” Usually, a convicted killer cannot inherit a victim’s property, even if he/she...
+In most cases, the answer would be “no.” Usually, a convicted killer cannot inherit a victim’s property, even if he/she is a rightful...
 Read more.

 A constructive trust is a remedy imposed by a court when a person has wrongfully attained property in an inappropriate way.
 The court will undo the transaction and order that title to the property go to the rightful...
 Read more.